Non-planar ends are continuously unforgettable: Irreducible epimorphisms

 By Lemma~\ref{lem:disjoint_supports}, for each \( i \), we can choose a representative of \( \vp(t_i) \) in \( M ' \) supported in a subsurface \( \Sigma_i' \) such that \( \Sigma_1' \) and \( \Sigma_i' \) are disjoint whenever \( i \neq 1 \).
 In particular, by the lantern relation, \( \vp(t_1) \) has a representative supported in \( \bigcup_{i=2}^7 \Sigma_i' \), which is disjoint from \( \Sigma_1' \).
 The only way this is possible is if \( \vp(t_1) \) is supported in a union of annuli, implying \( \vp(t_1) \) is a multitwist.
 But, \( t_1 \) is conjugate to \( t \), and hence \( \vp(t) \) is a multitwist. \end{proof}

 So far, we have established that the image of a Dehn twist is a multitwist under the given hypotheses.
 We now want to show that the image is in fact a Dehn twist.
-To accomplish this, we will need to use all the hypotheses in the statement of Theorem~\ref{thm:compactly-supported}, which has not been the case up to this point.
+To accomplish this, we will need to use irreducibility and the non-planarity of the ends, which has not been the case up to this point.

 First, we will need a result of the second author characterizing when multitwists are braided, as well as a quick lemma.
 We say two multitwists \( T_1 \) and \( T_2 \) are \emph{braided} if they satisfy the braid relation, that is, if \( T_1T_2T_1 = T_2T_1T_2 \).
 If \( a \) and \( b \) are two simple closed curves, then \( i(a,b) = 1 \) if and only if \( t_a \) and \( t_b \) are braided (see \cite[Propositions~3.11 \& 3.13]{Primer}).
 The following theorem generalizes this fact to multitwists.